christianwach/civicrm-admin-utilities/readme.txt

 == Changelog ==

+= 0.4.1 =

+* Allows CiviCRM and Shoreditch stylesheets to be disabled on front-end

 = 0.4 =

 * Fixes location of settings on WordPress Multisite when plugin is not network activated